PhuNH/phunh.github.io/_posts/2020-03-10-Staticman-notes.markdown

 ---

 # Structure
 Staticman is the middle man who pushes comments on a GH site as commits from an account (let's call it Staticman-account) to the site's repo.
 The Staticman-account and repo's account can be the same but are [suggested][trav-downs-acc] to be different.
-A token or a GitHub app is required to make a commit from the Staticman-account and to read a config file in the site's repo, the `staticman.yml` file.
+A token or a GitHub app is required to make a commit from the Staticman-account and to read a config file in the site's repo, the _staticman.yml_ file.

-- app.json: describes Staticman so Heroku knows how to install and deploy it,
+- _app.json_: describes Staticman so Heroku knows how to install and deploy it,
-- config.js: manages configs of Staticman,
+- _config.js_: manages configs of Staticman,
-- config.{ENV}.yml: contains config values for Staticman, env vars can be used instead,
+- _config.{ENV}.yml_: contains config values for Staticman, env vars can be used instead,
-- \*ocker\*: for installing and deploying Staticman using Docker,
+- _\*ocker\*_: for installing and deploying Staticman using Docker,
-- siteConfig.js: manages configs of Staticman for the site,
+- _siteConfig.js_: manages configs of Staticman for the site,
-- staticman.sample.yml: a sample to create `staticman.yml` which is the site config file and must be put in the site's repo.
+- _staticman.sample.yml_: a sample to create _staticman.yml_ which is the site config file and must be put in the site's repo.
-- staticman\_key.pub: no idea about this file.
+- _staticman\_key.pub_: no idea about this file.

 # For v2:
 - Scope of the token: `public_repo` is enough if the site repo is public, otherwise `repo` is needed for accessing a private repo.